Web Analytics

 Following my previous article, I wanted to expand on the capabilities of the mapneat library.

-In this tutorial, I will show you how you can transform an existing XML source into a/the desired JSON format.
+In this tutorial, I will show you how to transform an existing XML source into a specifically structured JSON format.

 <customer>